dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 .. note::

     All ``DSCutters`` operate on two datasets: a source and a target dataset.
-    At the moment in place operations are not supported.
+    At the moment in-place operations are not supported.

 Iterating Over Vector Vectors
 ++++++++++++++++++++++++++++++